JeremiJL/BYT/documentation/product_requirements.md

 The _user_ enters a login and password.
 If authentication succeeds, the _user_ is redirected to a dedicated home page.
 If the _user_ doesn’t have an account yet, they can create one by completing a registration form.
 First, the _user_ chooses the type of account they would like to create (_shopper_, _merchant_, or _advertiser_), then provides login credentials and all profile details specific to the chosen account type.

+User archival policy :
+For economical motivations, all users who have not logged in within the last two years are placed in an archived state.
+This state indicates that the user's data may be subject to deletion.

 ### How a _shopper_ interacts with the platform